misoy/message_me/README.md

 # MessageMe Chat App

 This is a MessageMe Chat Webb App using ActionCable and Web Sockets.
-This is developed on Ruby 3.0.0.
+This is developed on Rails 6.1.3.
 Features and functionality:
 * Many users can sign up.
 * Users can receive realtime messages.